patternfly/patternfly-elements/core/pfe-sass/README.md

 There are a variety of mixins, extends, and variables available in pfe-sass.
 We recommend checking out the sass doc for extensive information about how to use these tools.

 There are already utility / modifier classes available within pfe-typography-classes.css for use within long form content.
-However if you need custom classes, you can utilize either the placeholders, or the `pfe-typography` mixin.
+However if you need custom classes, you can utilize the placeholders.

 ## Text class examples